 Every time you plan to work with chemicals, make sure all the proper equipment and materials are accessible and in good condition.
 Everyone working with the chemicals should be educated on how to use materials and safety equipment.
 Lastly, inspect the equipment frequently to make sure everything is working properly.
 If needed, the last thing you want is for something to not be functioning properly.

 Spills can occur during the storage, transportation, or use of any chemical.
-Make sure the storage of the chemical is secure; shelves should be sturdy and not wobbly.
+To avoid needing the assistance of a spill cleanup service, make sure the storage of the chemical is secure; shelves should be sturdy and not wobbly.
 Chemicals should be stored together based on their toxicity.
 Do not store any chemicals close to the edge of shelves or pack them too tightly to try to optimize space.
 During transportation, use carts to transport chemicals instead of having workers carry them.
 Chemicals should be strapped in and handled properly by knowledgeable staff.
 Other helpful tips include eliminating clutter and trip hazards and making sure all participants are proceeding carefully.

 Steps for When a Spill Occurs

-The first and most important step for when a spill occurs is to tell someone immediately, even if it’s a minor spill and does not seem urgent.
+The first and most important step for when a spill occurs is to tell your hazardous waste spill cleanup service immediately, even if it’s a minor spill and does not seem urgent.
 Everyone should move away from the area.
 If the spill does not spread quickly or will not harm anyone in the area or the environment, you may be able to clean up the spill yourself.
 Be sure to still notify someone of the spill and use proper equipment on-site.
 However, if the spill is dangerous, do not attempt to clean it yourself.
 To properly clean up a spill, try and stop vapors, dust, or liquids from spreading and dispose of the waste immediately.

 Seeking Outside Help

-The best and most effective way to handle any spill is to rely on professionals.
+The best and most effective way to handle any spill is to rely on a professional hazardous waste spill cleanup service.
 Clean Management has trained professionals throughout the country who can handle any hazardous or nonhazardous spill.
 Contact Clean Management today to find out more about the services we offer or to get a quote for free!